alexrutar/food.rutar.org/content/recipes/braised_red_cabbage_with_apple.md

 Drizzle a good lug of oil into a pan over a medium heat, add the bacon, then bash and add the fennel seeds and cook until golden.

-Add the onion, cover, and continue to cook for 5 to 10 minutes, or until lightly golden and sticky.
+Add the onion, cover, and continue to cook for 5-10m, or until lightly golden and sticky.

 Scatter in the apple and cabbage, season with sea salt, black pepper and the vinegar, then stir well.